KankakeeCommunityCollege/recover-newsroom/_posts/2022-04-19-kcc-open-mic-night-may-5.md

 ---
 KCC's Veterans Club & Music Club will be hosting an [Open Mic Night](/uploads/2022/open-mic-flyer.png){: target="_blank" rel="noopener"} on Thursday, May 5 from 6 p.m. - 9 p.m. in the Iroquois Room at the Riverfront Campus.

-The event is free to enter, with donations welcome.
+The event is free.
+Donations welcome.
 Food and drinks will be sold on site.

 For questions, contact [Jason Rodriguez](mailto:jrodriguez@kcc.edu) or [Quante Grant](mailto:qgrant@student.kcc.edu).